e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the development version - v5.5.1
+This is the near-stable version - v5.5.1pre

-Warning - this version is work in progress!!!

-Note that there are significant changes to the configuration files in this releasei.
-For details see e2guardian.conf, e2guardianf1.conf and the README files in configs/lists configs/lists/common and config/lists/example.group
+Development of v5.5 is now frozen - just bug-fixes will be applied in v5.5 branch.

 Note: Some configuration files in this version are not fully backward compatible with v5.4 configuration files.